sphinx-doc/sphinx/Doc-26/library/cookielib.rst

    received in a :mailheader:`Set-Cookie` header with a version cookie-attribute of
    1) are treated according to the RFC 2965 rules.
 However, if RFC 2965 handling is turned off or :attr:`rfc2109_as_netscape` is True, RFC 2109 cookies are 'downgraded' by the :class:`CookieJar` instance to Netscape cookies, by setting the :attr:`version` attribute of the :class:`Cookie` instance to 0.
-   :class:`DefaultCookiePolicy` also provides some parameters to allow some fine- tuning of policy.
+   :class:`DefaultCookiePolicy` also provides some parameters to allow some fine-tuning of policy.

 .. class:: Cookie()